aivanov306/PathfinderKingmakerSaveBuildParser/PathfinderSaveParser/README.txt

 ================================================================================

 Results are saved to the Output/ folder:

+TEXT FILES (Human-readable reports):
 - kingdom_stats.txt - Kingdom statistics, gold, BP, and advisor assignments
+- inventory.txt - Personal chest and shared party inventory (excludes equipped items)
 - all_characters.txt - Complete character builds with equipment

+JSON FILES (Structured data for programmatic access):
+- CurrentState.json - Combined file with all data (kingdom, inventory, characters)
+- kingdom_stats.json - Kingdom statistics in JSON format
+- inventory.json - Both inventories in JSON format
+- all_characters.json - All character builds in JSON format

-All output is also displayed in the console.
+All text output is also displayed in the console.

 ================================================================================